2014 Benelect Guide - Spending Account

 Spending accounts are governed by Internal Revenue Service rules.
 Please refer to IRS guidelines for specifics.
 In addition, the IRS says that any unspent balance at the end of the year must be forfeited.
 This "Use or Lose" rule is the trade-off for the tax advantages you enjoy by using the accounts.
 In addition, if you terminate your participation in a spending account, only expenses incurred prior to the termination date can be considered for reimbursement.
 Since this account is to be used for predictable expenses, careful planning should help you avoid any forfeiture.
 Any money forfeited at the end of the year will be used to offset the costs of administering Benelect.
 The account can reimburse expenses for legal dependents, but does not recognize spouse-equivalent status, therefore, you cannot be reimbursed for a domestic partner's health care expenses.
 By law, spending account balances do not earn interest.

 The grace period is an extended period of coverage at the end of the plan year that allows you extra time to incur expenses to use your remaining balance after the close of the plan year.
 The grace period's duration is two and one-half months.
 What this means for you is that you have until March 15, 2014 to incur expenses against your 2013 health care and/or dependent care FSA annual elections.
 All claims submitted for services provided during the grace period will automatically be processed first against the prior plan year's FSA balance.
 If your claims exceed the available funds from the previous plan year, any excess will be automatically applied to your 2014 FSA elections.
+Please note that FSA debit card purchases during the grace period cannot be charged to the balance from the previous plan year.

 HEALTH CARE Spending Account